-Playtots meets on Fridays from 9:30am - 11:30am at St Budeaux Church Community Hall during term time.
+Playtots meets on Tuesdays and Fridays from 9:30am - 11:30am at St Budeaux Church Community Hall during term time.

 It is for for mums and dads, babies, toddlers and pre-school age children.
 There are lots of toys, craft and stories, refreshments and good company.

 For the 10:30am worship on a Sunday morning a crèche area with toys is provided for very young children.
 Here parents can supervise their children in an enclosed area whilst still being able to see and hear and what is going on in the main body of the church.

 Junior Church is a practical learning and worship based experience for children aged 4-10.
 We usually meet in the Church Hall, where the focus is on creative learning and fun.
 Our aim is to support and encourage the children as they experience God personally, and grow rooted and established in their local church.

 Young people are highly valued at St. Budeaux and recognised as important members of our church who already make significant contributions today.
 This includes their participation in our all-age services (held once a month) as well as their input in the junior church puppet team.